IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

   where DATE_PART('epoch_milliseconds', a.LAST_UPDATE) < b.LAST_UPDATE or a.UID2 IS NULL;
 ```

-Result
+##### Result
 A possible result for the specified multiple email address hashes:
 ```
 1, validate@email.com, 2ODl112/VS3x2vL+kG1439nPb7XNngLvOWiZGaMhdcU=, ad1ANEmVZA, 2021-02-28 23:58:20.000, 2021-03-01 00:00:00.000
 3, test@uidapi.com, NULL, NULL, NULL, NULL
 ```
-The following table shows the result schema elements in context:
+The following table shows the result schema elements in context.
 The result includes an email, UID, BUCKET_ID, LAST_UID2_UPDATE, and LAST_UPDATE as shown in the ID 1 example.
 ID 2 doesn't appear in the result example since the UID2 shown there was generated after the last bucket update.
 ID 3 shows a NULL result from improperly formatted emails.

 |ID|EMAIL|UID|BUCKET_ID|LAST_UID2_UPDATE|LAST_UPDATE|
 | :--- | :--- | :---| :--- | :--- | :---|